cppwfs/readmesample/README.md

 ## Create a http source stream
 In this example, we will create a http source that will listen for http posts on the 9000 port and will write the results to our log.
 ### Cleanup
 First lets stop our last example.
-Since we are monitoring our log we can hit the *ctrl-c* to stop the log tailing.
+Since we are monitoring our log we can hit the ***ctrl-c*** to stop the log tailing.
 Now we want to stop our singlenode instance and it can be done by executing the following:
 ```
 docker stop singlenode
 ```
+###
+Now lets start up our singlenode with the 9000 port open and this time will set our name for the container to be httpSourceTest:

+        docker run --name httpsourcetest \
+            -d \
+            -p 9393:9393\
+            -p 9000:9000\
+            springxd/singlenode

+> Notice we are not restarting our shell.
+This is because the shell is not making a sustained connection to the singlenode, but rather executing individual restful calls.
+This behavior will change one you invoke XD security.